MicrosoftDocs/Viva/Viva/sales/customize-forms-and-fields.md

 # Customize forms and fields

-As a CRM administrator or Sales enablement manager, you can customize the CRM information that’s displayed in Viva Sales to give your sellers a more relevant view.
+As an administrator, you can customize the CRM information that's displayed in Viva Sales to give your sellers a more relevant view.
+To know more about privileges required to access administrator settings, see [Who can access administrator settings?](administrator-settings-for-viva-sales.md#who-can-access-administrator-settings).

 CRM forms and fields customization is environment-specific—each environment has its own set of configurations.
 For out-of-the-box contact, account, and opportunity records, you can configure: